Credit union audit efficiency

 2. Tedious administrative minutia

-Auditing teams often get caught up in administrative work and devote a majority of their time—around 60& of it on average—to tackling administrative tasks like:
+Audit teams often get caught up in administrative work and devote a majority of their time—around 60% of it on average—to tackling administrative tasks like:

 • Maintaining spreadsheets,